-- Executive Board members oversee the work of the Association.
+- 1. Executive Board members oversee the work of the Association.
 As a body, they approve appointment of chairs of all ChLA standing (elected) committees and of all members and chairs of operating (appointed) committees.
 They may create new operating committees and dissolve existing operating committees to further the work of the Association. - 2.
 Executive Board members monitor the financial workings of ChLA.
 They determine membership dues annually.
 They may confer honorary life memberships.
-They consider and approve appropriate fund-raising ventures and recommend new initiatives to further the mission of ChLA. - Executive Board members work, in consultation with the Publications Advisory Board where appropriate, to oversee the publishing endeavors of ChLA, including the journals and books or other works published by the Association itself, with contracted publishing partnerships (currently JHUP and the University Press of Mississippi), or with other publishers.
+They consider and approve appropriate fund-raising ventures and recommend new initiatives to further the mission of ChLA. - 3.
+Executive Board members work, in consultation with the Publications Advisory Board where appropriate, to oversee the publishing endeavors of ChLA, including the journals and books or other works published by the Association itself, with contracted publishing partnerships (currently JHUP and the University Press of Mississippi), or with other publishers.
 (See the ChLA Publications Manual for details.) - 4.
 At the request of the President, a member of the Executive Board may undertake special projects and/or assume a specific area of responsibility to enhance the work of ChLA.
-Examples of such responsibilities include acting as a liaison with those planning conferences, serving on an operating committee, and coordinating the provision of ChLA sessions at the annual MLA conference. - 5.
-During their term of office, Board members are required to attend the Board meetings at the annual conference and to participate in the mid-year conference (usually a teleconference) and email discussions and voting on activities of the Association.
+Examples of such responsibilities include acting as a liaison with those planning conferences, serving on an operating committee, and coordinating the provision of ChLA sessions at the annual MLA conference.

+5. Board members are required to attend the Board meetings at the annual conference, to participate in the fall and spring teleconferences, as well as email discussions, and to vote on activities of the Association.
 The Executive Board shall have the power to ask a Board member who has missed two consecutive meetings to resign from the office.